5 Best Wood to Choose from for External Timber Cladding

 wood for external timber cladding

-External Timber cladding refers to the use of timber (wood) for cladding on another surface, usually walls and exterior of a place.
-The use of timber cladding adds strength, durability and natural beauty to the exterior walls.
+External Timber cladding refers to the use of wood on another surface, usually walls and exterior of a place.
+The use of timber adds strength, durability and natural beauty to the exterior walls.

-If you are looking for the best wood for your next timber cladding project, you are at the right place.
-Here’s everything you need to know about timber cladding, including the best timber species for cladding.
+If you are looking for the best wood for your next cladding project, you are at the right place.
+Here’s everything you need to know about it, including the best wood species for cladding.

-Timber cladding is a type of popular finish for the exterior of buildings.
-It refers to attaching timber/wood slabs to a primary structure (wall, etc.), generally to increase its strength and appearance.
+It is a type of popular finish for the exterior of buildings.
+It refers to attaching wood slabs to a primary structure (wall, etc.), generally to increase its strength and appearance.

-Cladding is made by processing timber to a certain profile.
-Depending on the type of timber used in cladding and the profile, timber cladding can be of many types, such as v-groove cladding, shiplap cladding, shadow gap, half-lap, and others.
+It is made by processing wood to a certain profile.
+Depending on the type of timber used in cladding and the profile, it can be of many types, such as v-groove, shiplap, shadow gap, half-lap, and others.

-Since one of the reasons to use cladding is durability, timber species with good natural durability and beauty are preferred for external cladding projects.
+Since one of the reasons to use cladding is durability, lumber species with good natural durability and beauty are preferred for external projects.
 And thankfully, there are many options to choose from.
-A large number of timber species have been found to be useful in building cladding for building exterior.
+A large number of timber species, such as European larch, have been found to be useful in building cladding for building exterior.

 Though cladding is made from many other materials, wood is preferred because of its high durability as well as aesthetic appeal.
-Not just homeowners and public properties, many commercial properties are also increasingly using timber cladding to add both protection and appeal to their building exterior.
-On top of everything, wood cladding is also favourable to the environment as compared to many other building materials, which is another reason why people are being inclined to them.
+Not just homeowners and public properties, many commercial properties are also increasingly using it as a great way to add both protection and appeal to their building exterior.
+On top of everything, it is also favourable to the environment as compared to many other building materials, which is another reason why people are being inclined to them.

 • One of the primary reasons why people choose timber cladding is that it adds beauty and a natural look to the place.

-• Also, wood cladding is sustainable and environmentally friendly as opposed to other construction materials.
+• Also, it is sustainable and environmentally friendly as opposed to other construction materials.

 • It’s easy to install, change, customise or replace.